 Participants receive a copy of the book for them to keep.
 Students that attend all sessions will be recognized at the University Awards Ceremony in April.

-For more information about Cameron's Leadership Opportunities, contact Leslie Cothren in the Student Activities Office at firstname.lastname@example.org or at 580.581.2217.
+For more information about Cameron's Leadership Opportunities, contact Leslie Cothren in the Office of Campus Life at firstname.lastname@example.org or at 580.581.2217.